Mosquito1123/Swapi/README.md

 # Design Patter

 This app currently uses Clean IOS and ViewModel architecture.
+It also contains SwapiUiTests.swfit and SwapiTests.swift for continous integration

 # Contribution